Jacobbayisa/Jacobbayisa/README.md

 __________________
 ###  :grinning: Hi there!
 Welcome to my Code Repo.
 My Name is Jacob Bayisa.
 I am a full-stack web developer based in Toronto.
 I have also a background in Biomedical Engineering and Health Science.
-Coding is one of the things I enjoy in life, and I had self-thought programming language like  C++, Java and Android Development, PHP, and I have been coding for the last 5 years.
+Coding is one of the things I enjoy in life, and I had self-thought programming language like  C++, Java and Android Development and PHP.
+I have been coding for the last 5 years.

 ___
 ##  :muscle::smirk: I am proficient in